 These are general signals that Facebook considers, but here are the most heavily weighted ranking signals:

-- How many shares the post has on Messenger
+- The number of shares the post has on Messenger

 - How much engagement, including comments and likes, the post has

-- How many replies to comments on videos
+- The number of replies to comments on videos